lockss/lockss-rtd-portal/docs/plugin/introduction/concepts.rst

 *  Hash filters.

 Use of other aspects is situation-dependent, varying in need based on characteristics and behavior of the preservation target.
-This manual gives some guidance about when certain components are needed and to what purpose.
+This guide gives some guidance about when certain components are needed and to what purpose.

 ------------------------------------------------------
 Plugin Compatibility Between LOCKSS 1.x and LOCKSS 2.x